-Not sure when or why to write a press release?
+Not sure when a press release should be written?

 Have a new customer, new product or new service to announce, or perhaps a new employee, new office location or new partnership?
 Recently recognized for your success with an award or other accolade?